Undergrad Teacher Prep Program

 Observations should take place in a local secondary school.
 WPI teacher candidates are required to be CORI checked through the Worcester Public Schools, and will need to be fingerprinted to complete the student teaching practicum.

-Courses that include observation of classrooms in the field:
+Courses that may include observation of classrooms in local schools:

 Student Teaching Practicum